 Since its foundation, the College has grown consistently and diversified, with many significant milestones reached throughout the Twentieth Century.
-The advances of the last twenty years have been particularly remarkable, with a major expansion in academic offerings and a phase of intensive development of campus infrastructure accompanying a constant surge in student numbers from 297 in Academic Year 1991-92 to 2,957 within the Academic Year 2010-11 (with many more students participating at the College on a part-time basis).
+The advances of the last twenty years have been particularly remarkable, with a major expansion in academic offerings and a phase of intensive development of campus infrastructure accompanying a constant surge in student numbers from 297 in 1991-92 to close to 5,000 today.

 1901: The first 75 students were enrolled